VadymSachenko/TechWriteIt/docs/cleanmymac-x/cleanmymac-x-assistant-article-review.md

 ## Task-based headings

-The "Silent mode" section is an instruction that shows how to turn off recommendataion is Assistant.
+The "Silent mode" section is an instruction that shows how to turn off the recommendations in Assistant.
 Usually, documents such as instructions, quick start guides, and HowTos use task-based headings.
-For a task-based heading, it’s recommended to use the *imperative mood* rather than a noun phrase, wich is usually used for conceptual topics.
+For a task-based heading, it’s recommended to use the *imperative mood* rather than a noun phrase, which is usually used for conceptual topics.

 ![task-based-title](/docs/cleanmymac-x/cleanmymac-x-assistant-article-review/task-based-title.png)